Lucknow district

 Lucknow district is a district located in the state of Uttar Pradesh in northern India.
-The city of Lucknow is the district headquarters and the district is part of Lucknow Division.
-It also is the capital of Uttar Pradesh Lucknow is Bounded on the east by Barabanki district, on the west by Unnao and Hardoi districts, on the south by Raebareli district and in the north by Sitapur district.
+The city of Lucknow is the district headquarters and the district is part of Lucknow division.
+It is also the capital city of Uttar Pradesh.
+Lucknow is bounded on the east by Barabanki district, on the west by Unnao and Hardoi districts, on the south by Raebareli district and in the north by Sitapur district.

 History

 Located in what was historically known as the Awadh region, Lucknow has always been a multicultural place.

 The Lucknow district that exists today was created by the British in 1856, upon their annexation of Oudh State.
 Under the Nawabs of Oudh, the area administered from Lucknow had been rather small, consisting of only the parganas immediately surrounding the city.
 This was known as the Huzur tehsil.
 The rest of the area had been part of other divisions whose headquarters lay outside the borders of the present-day district.

 From 1856 until 1872, the new Lucknow district consisted of 10 parganas in 4 tehsils: Lucknow tehsil contained the 3 parganas of Lucknow, Bijnaur, and Kakori; Kursi tehsil contained the 3 parganas of Kursi, Dewa, and Mahona; Mohanlalganj tehsil contained the 2 parganas of Mohanlalganj and Nigohan; and Malihabad tehsil consisted of the 2 parganas of Malihabad and Auras-Mohan.
 In 1872, the first regular settlement conducted by the British was completed, and three parganas were transferred out of Lucknow district: Dewa and Kursi, the two easternmost parganas, were transferred to Barabanki district, while Auras-Mohan in the west was transferred to Unnao district.
 At the same time, the tehsils of Malihabad and Mahona were merged into a single entity.